ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

     Input model definition file for extracting source positions.

 ``(outcube = NONE) [file]``
-    Filename for saving counts cube, NONE will result in no cube being saved.
+    Filename for saving counts cube, ``NONE`` will result in no cube being saved.

+``outmap [file]``
+    Filename for output sky map containing the maximum significance for each spatial pixel.
+The file also contains the variability significance as function of time for each source of interest, and the pixel with the maximum significance.
+Furthermore, it contains the Right Ascension and Declination of each source of interest and the pixel with the maximum significance.

+``outmodel [file]``
+    Output model definition file containing sources for significant pixels.

 ``caldb [string]``
     Calibration database (only required for IRF background subtraction if no